sarahhshaikhh/GIS-Landslide-Risk-Mapping/README.md

 2. Install the necessary libraries:<br>
 pip install pandas geopandas matplotlib
 3. Load the data files (shapefiles and CSV) into QGIS.
-4. Run the Python script (landslide_analysis.py) to process the data and display results.
+4. Run the Python script (gis_code.py) to process the data and display results.

+# 💡 Future Improvements:
+- **Real-time Data Integration:** Integrating real-time data to continuously update the landslide predictions and safe zones.
+- **Mobile App:** Developing a mobile version for users to receive notifications of risks and evacuation zones.
+- **Advanced Machine Learning Models:** To improve prediction accuracy and clustering results.